emmanuelodukoya69/Store-Performance-Analysis-Dashboard/README.md

 When I look at performance by category, it tells quite a different story.

 - **Grocery** stands out with the **highest net sales** at around **$1 million** but has a **lower profit margin** compared to other categories.
-- On the flip side, **Health** may have lower sales volume but boasts the **highest profit margin** — nearly hitting **40%**.
+- On the flip side, **Health** may have lower sales volume but boasts the **highest profit margin**, nearly hitting **40%**.
 It might not bring in as much cash overall, but it's certainly more efficient.
 - Categories like **Home Goods, Apparel, Electronics, and Sports** fall somewhere in between regarding both sales and margins, with some fluctuations here and there.
 - Interestingly enough, **Grocery also experiences the highest return volume**, while returns drop off in categories that sell less overall.

 So what does this mean?
-It directly supports the point — **just because something sells well doesn't mean it earns well too**.
+It directly supports the point, **just because something sells well doesn't mean it earns well too**.
 Grocery attracts customers, but **Health and Apparel tend to be much more profitable per dollar spent**.

 ---